This post has been updated. It originally published on November 27, 2019.

 Every Thanksgiving, Americans gather to celebrate family, give thanks, and stuff our faces until we all feel sick.
 Tragically, filling up too fast on a good holiday meal means you won’t manage to grab seconds or thirds of all the best dishes on the table.
-You need to maximize your food intake—here’s how to eat more food on Thanksgiving.
+You need to maximize your intake—here’s how to eat more food on Thanksgiving.

 Note: This advice is not conducive to a healthy everyday diet.
 But then again, neither is Thanksgiving.

 Getting ready for the big meal is a matter of balance.
 To consume as much as possible, you’ll need to start on an empty stomach.
 But if you’re starving, you’ll eat too quickly instead of pacing yourself.